20squares/blog/_posts/2025-04-15-lido-dual-governance.md

 The core of the mechanism is a state machine where the protocol transitions between different operational states.
 Initially, proposals progress in a normal state, but when veto-signaling is triggered, the mechanism shifts into a paused state for further evaluation.

 Veto-Signaling serves as an early-warning system that allows stakers to express their concerns about a proposal.
 When a proposal is introduced that raises red flags, stakers can trigger veto-signaling by sending their (w)stETH into the Dual Governance Mechanism's contract, which temporarily halts the proposal’s progress.
 This pause gives stakeholders the time needed to assess the proposal and coordinate an appropriate response.
-If, upon further review, the proposal is deemed too harmful by sufficiently many stakers, the system can escalate the issue.
+If upon further review, the proposal is deemed too harmful by sufficiently many stakers, the system can escalate the issue.
 On the other hand, if the concerns are mitigated, the process can resume as normal.

 If the situation escalates, the state may move to a rage-quit state, reflecting a more significant collective dissent among stakers.
 The rage-quit stage provides stakers with an exit option.
-If this this state is triggered,  (w)stETH in the contract will be put under an  escrow where the tokens will be exchanged against ETH over time.
+If this state is triggered, (w)stETH in the contract will be put under an  escrow where the tokens will be exchanged against ETH over time.
 By exiting, stakers not only protect their own assets but also exert pressure on the DAO to reconsider or modify proposals that could be detrimental to the protocol.

 The key parameter for the mechanism is `RageQuit`  support ($R$) which measure the ratio between the value of (w)stETH sent into the Dual Governance Mechanism and the tokens overall in circulation.
 It can be seen as a measure of discontent with proposals.
 This parameter is used to determine when a state transition from the normal functioning of DAO happens.
 One key threshold is the `FirstSealRageQuitSupport` which once crossed triggers the `VetoSignalling` state and `SecondSealRageQuitSupport` once crossed triggers the (final) `RageQuit` stage.

 The state machine provides additional states that regulate the de-escalation.
 Also the state transitions depend on more parameters and has time requirements.
-The mechanism must spend a certain amount of time a state before a transition can happen (e.g. from `VetoSignalling` to `RageQuit`).
+The mechanism must spend a certain amount of time in a state before a transition can happen (e.g. from `VetoSignalling` to `RageQuit`).
 We will ignore all of this to keep things simple.

 ## A game theoretic model - overview

 The key question we want to tackle here is: Under which conditions does the mechanism work as expected?
 We will focus on one specific aspect, namely do stakers have appropriate incentives to stake into the escrow when they are possibly negatively affected by a proposal?
 We will answer this question with a series of simple models.

 The essence of Compositional Game Theory is that models are built in a compositional manner by plugging things together.
 And as in our case model==code, "things" is code.
-In the following we first give a high level overview of the model, i.e. code-base.
+In the following, we first give a high level overview of the model, i.e. code-base.

 At the core, the repository contains a comprehensive game theoretic model that simulates the interactions within the dual governance mechanism.